7 Ways To Brighten Your Dark Bathroom

 Find What Suits You

 With any sort of design change, the best advice we can give is to find what suits you.
 It’s smart to start with a general idea of what you want the final picture to look like.
 Remember to consider how much space you have and be conscious of not over cluttering the bathroom.
-Open spaces tend to look brighter because there is less to block out the light.
+Open spaces tend to look brighter because there is less to block the light.
 Most importantly, though, always add your personality.

 Resources